 John Munro is the founder and head instructor of Long White Cloud Qigong in New Zealand.
 He has been responsible for the syllabus development and preparation of training support materials, home study courses and workshop content.

 John began his Qigong training in the year 2000 when he studied for diplomas in Qigong and Traditional Chinese Medicine.
 Since then he has been active in clinical work, teaching and ongoing research, nationally and internationally.

 John has acquired a range of qualifications:

-Dr Byeongsang Oh is a Clinical Associate Professor at Sydney Medical School, University of Sydney, a Research Fellow at Dana-Farber Cancer Institute, Harvard Medical School and an Adjunct Professor at University Technology Sydney.
+Byeongsang Oh, MD, PhD, is a Clinical Associate Professor at Sydney Medical School, University of Sydney, a Research Fellow at Dana-Farber Cancer Institute, Harvard Medical School and an Adjunct Professor at University Technology Sydney.

 Dr Oh is involved in the development of integrative oncology clinical medicine bridging the gap between Western medicine and complementary medicine with interest in cancer survivor-ship at Sydney Medical School and Northern Sydney Cancer Centre, Royal North Shore Hospital.
 Dr Oh has conducted numerous TCM clinical trials and is well-published in the area of oncology and Forest Therapy.
 He has practised acupuncture and other complementary medicine for over 15 years, specialising in cancer care.